bioinfo-chru-strasbourg/STARK/README.md

 ---
 **2. Configuration**

 Edit ".env" file to configure STARK environment with ".env".
-Basically, change the STARK main host folder with the variable "DOCKER_STARK_MAIN_FOLDER".
+Basically, change the STARK main host folder with the variable "DOCKER_STARK_MAIN_FOLDER" (default ${HOME}/STARK).
 All sub-folders (input, output, databases location... and create/configure them by yourself) can be configured, such as STARK variables (see ".env" file comments).
 The default configuration is adequate for a standard environment, but all variables in ".env" file and services in "docker-compose.yml" file can be modified to fit infrastructure specificity.

 ---